vinceskahan/v5wiki/gw1000-recipe.md

 # Collect data from the ecowitt GW1000 wifi bridge

-This guide shows how to configure weeWX to collect data from the ecowitt GW1000 wifi bridge.
+This guide shows how to collect data from the ecowitt GW1000 wifi bridge using the weewx-interceptor driver.

 The GW1000 is manufactured by Fine Offset.
 It receives 915MHz radio signals from a wide assortment of Fine Offset sensors, then sends the data via WiFi to various online services.
 The bridge itself is small, powered by USB, and has no interface other than a single button and two LEDs.
-It includes pressure, temperature, and humidity sensor at the end of an attached 1 meter wire.
+It includes a built-in pressure, temperature, and humidity sensor at the end of an attached 1 meter wire.

 ## What does it look like?